-We overestimate what we can achieve in 1 year and underestimate what we can achieve in 5 years (this could be a great “true or false – why” post on linked in, asking people to weigh in with examples, and pointing them to this blog post)
+We overestimate what we can achieve in 1 year and underestimate what we can achieve in 5 years.

-Or do we?
-Many business leaders set backwards-looking goals for profitability that inevitably have them setting a single-digit increase as a goal for the year.
+Have you set backwards-looking goals for profitability that inevitably have you settling for a single-digit increase this year?